Scott A. Carlson

 Jaime Raba

-Jaime Raba is senior counsel in the eDiscovery and Information Governance (eDIG) practice group of Seyfarth’s Chicago office.
+Jaime Raba is a partner in the eDiscovery and Information Governance (eDIG) practice group of Seyfarth’s Chicago office.
 His legal practice is dedicated to information governance including eDiscovery litigation response, information security and information technology issues.
 He draws on his technical background in advising clients on matters involving data analysis, privacy, forensics, legacy systems and technology risk management.
 He counsels clients on cost-effective eDiscovery in complex litigation proceedings on topics including preservation, litigation holds, collection, review, production and complex privilege issues.

 Daniel (“Danny”) Riley